 The body secrets water on to the skin from sweat glands.
 As this water evaporates, the latent heat of vaporization is removed from the body.
 The rate of evaporation increases as the degree of saturation of the surrounding air decreases.
 In warm humid weather, the rate may be so low that a layer of water accumulates on the skin.
 In still air, the air near the skin will become saturated and evaporation will stop.
 Evaporation will increase if this saturated air is continually removed by wind or an artificially produced air stream.

-Add the answers to these questions to your Word document.
+Add the answers to these questions to your log.

-Save your Word document (your name_lab3.docx), go to Blackboard, Assignments, Lab 3, and attach your document.
+Save your Word document (your name_lab3.docx), go to Canvas, Assignments, Lab 3, and submit your document.